mvtta/Fourier-Transforms/notes/fourier-transform-fundamentals.md

 Context

-    The following pages are simple, organized notes, logged while studying.
+    The following pages are simple, unorganized notes logged while studying.

     ** Due to the time constraints, several revisions and editing should follow, at the present moment is in "as is" stage.

 Motivation

-The topic is explored in the context of a weeks studying, alike an essay on a subject. with prior knowledge, solely a vague notion in a graphical context.
+The topic is explored in the context of weeks of studying, like an essay on a subject. with prior knowledge, solely a vague notion in a graphical context.
-The reason why I chose this subject from the three proposed: comes from personal desire to learn, in order to one day, possibly ingress in a formal academic degree, and dedicate my life to research.
-Moreover, following the logical premise "generalized before specialize", the Fourier Transform, Series and Analysis, appear to be closely related with the "left out" topics.
+The reason why I chose this subject from the three proposed: comes from a personal desire to learn, in order to one day, possibly ingress in a formal academic degree, and dedicate my life to research.
+Moreover, following the logical premise "generalized before specialize", the Fourier Transform, Series, and Analysis appear to be closely related to the "left out" topics.
 I hope by the end of this week find, in this newly acquired knowledge, a common thread between them.

 The given parameters of the task at hand were composed by three aspects: